-Gluten-free flour can be expensive, however, you can save a lot of money by making your own!
+Gluten-free flour can be expensive, however, you can save a lot of money by blending your own!
 Therefore in today’s post, we feature 5 Basic DIY Gluten-Free Flour Blends.

 Now, more than ever, it’s easier to be on a gluten-free diet.
 There are more and more gluten-free products lining the shelves and many restaurants offer gluten-free menus.

-If you are like me and prefer to bake your own gluten-free foods at home, then You’ll want to save this post!
-If you have been following this blog then you know that I have been on a gluten-free diet for over 20 years now.
+If you have been following this blog then you know that I have been on a gluten-free diet for over 25 years now.
 You also know that my granddaughter and son-in-law must also be on a gluten-free diet.
-My daughter, Anna, and I are always on the lookout for great gluten-free recipes and tips for cooking/baking gluten free.
+My daughter, Anna, and I are always on the lookout for great gluten-free recipes and tips for cooking/baking gluten-free.

-Recently I came across a great article called, “Gluten Free Flour Power” in the Living Without’s Gluten Free and More – a guide to choosing and using gluten-free flours.
+Recently I came across a great article called, “Gluten-Free Flour Power” in Living Without’s Gluten-Free and More – a guide to choosing and using gluten-free flours.

 Read the full post here.